NervanaSystems/neon/doc/source/index.rst

 * Support for commonly used models including convnets, RNNs, LSTMs, and autoencoders.
 You can find many pre-trained implementations of these in our `model zoo`_
-* Tight integration with our `state-of-the-art`_ GPU kernel library
+* Tight integration with our `state-of-the-art`_ GPU kernel library and Intel CPU MKLML library
 * 3s/macrobatch (3072 images) on AlexNet on Titan X (Full run on 1 GPU ~ 32 hrs)
 * Basic automatic differentiation support
 * Framework for visualization